segmentio/segment-docs/src/connections/destinations/catalog/intercom/index.md

 ### Push notification and deep linking

-Our mobile SDKs do not support push notifications and deep linking out of the box.
+Segment's mobile SDKs do not support push notifications and deep linking out of the box.
 Refer to the Intercom documentation [here](https://developers.intercom.com/v2.0/docs/ios-push-notifications) and [here](https://developers.intercom.com/v2.0/docs/ios-deep-linking) for more information on setting up push notifications and deep linking on iOS and [here](https://developers.intercom.com/docs/android-fcm-push-notifications) and [here](https://developers.intercom.com/docs/android-deep-linking) for more information on these features on Android.
-Note our Android SDK bundles Intercom's Firebase push notification dependency, and cannot support Google Cloud Messaging push notifications at this time.
+The Android SDK bundles Intercom's Firebase push notification dependency, and cannot support Google Cloud Messaging push notifications at this time.

 ## Troubleshooting